Multi Coloured Ankle Socks Recycled Cotton - orange/red/blue/green/purple

 NOTICE OF TEMPORARY CLOSURE

-Onagono online shop is temporarily closed and will reopen in Autumn 2017.
+Onagono online shop is temporarily closed and will reopen in Spring 2018.
 You can still view our collection in the mean time, however the shopping carts and checkout are closed during this period.
 We are sorry for inconvenience.

 These fun and colourful mismatched ankle socks will make you smile every time you look down on your feet in them.
 The pair have the same knitting pattern and are made with 5 contrasting coloured yarns, but the colours are distributed differently on each side so they look different from one another.